The courtroom was silent on June 28, 1966 as it awaited a decision on the case of Annette Buchanan.

 “No one asked me to cooperate, they just subpoenaed me,” she said during her original testimony, as reported by the Emerald that year.

 Buchanan, who died at age 67 on Feb.
-1, shaped the course of the Oregon journalism history with her trial, which led to the creation of Oregon’s shield law for journalists.
+1, shaped the course of Oregon journalism history with her trial, which led to the creation of Oregon’s shield law for journalists.

 Journalists in the community supported Buchanan during her trial, testifying that it was routine for journalists to use confidential sources, that protecting those sources was an industry standard and revealing those sources would be detrimental to a journalist’s career.